Sergeant at Arms of the United States House of Representatives: Other

 The sergeant at arms also performs administrative services in support of the members, staff, and visitors associated with the security and other operations of the House.

 If a quorum is not present, those representatives who are present may vote to order the sergeant at arms to try to round up absent representatives.

 In addition to serving on the Capitol Police Board, the sergeant at arms served with the Senate sergeant at arms and the Architect of the Capitol on the Capitol Guide Board.
 This board oversaw the Capitol Guide Service, which provided tours of the Capitol to visitors and special services to tourists.

 Deputy sergeants at arms

 The deputy sergeants at arms act as assistants to the sergeant at arms.
 The sergeant at arms has the duty of making the important decisions under his/her power, while the deputy sergeant at arms often executes the decisions.
 The deputy sergeant at arms that served under Paul Irving was Timothy Blodgett.
-The current Deputy Sargent at Arms is Sean Keating.
+The current Deputy Sergeant at Arms is Sean Keating.